Operation Christmas Child – Shoebox Collection Week is Here!

 Is the Christmas Tree Pagan in Origin?

 In a matter of hours, it looks like Christmas exploded out of boxes and totes while we begin decorating for Christmas as I sing at the top of my lungs, “It’s the most wonderful time of the year.”
 Of course, my kids act like little grinches at first.
 They try to put a damper on my merry fun by stating facts about how Christmas is a pagan holiday.
 This includes the timeless question: “is the Christmas tree pagan?”
-Is it true, is there a dark side to the Christmas tree?
+Is there a worldly history to the Christmas tree tradition?

 My teenagers may be little grinches first but by evenings end, they stare at the newly decorated tree in wonder.
 But the first time my kids asked the question ‘is the Christmas tree pagan’ did get me wondering, where did the Christmas tree come from?